 Our in-depth knowledge of materials science, corrosion, and metallurgical engineering, combined with the breadth of our collective experience across many industries and disciplines gives our Materials and Corrosion Engineering Practice a unique ability to efficiently provide our clients with solutions to their complex materials-based problems.
-We use our knowledge and experience to understand how and why materials, products, and processes may not perform their intended function, as well as to prevent future problems.
-In the past year, our Materials and Corrosion Engineering Practice helped clients solve critical materials-related issues in the consumer electronics, medical device, battery systems, chemical processing, transportation, energy, utilities, and aerospace fields, among others.
-The Materials and Corrosion Engineering Practice continues to expand its presence in Asia with hires in our Shanghai and Hong Kong offices.
+We use our knowledge and experience to understand how and why materials, products, and processes may not perform their intended function.
+Further, we use this knowledge to help our clients prevent future failures of new products as well as aging infrastructure.

+Over the past year, our Materials and Corrosion Engineering Practice helped clients solve critical materials-related issues in the consumer electronics, medical device, battery systems, chemical processing, transportation, energy, utilities, and aerospace fields, among others.
+The Materials and Corrosion Engineering Practice continues to expand its presence in Asia and Europe with hires in our Shanghai, Hong Kong and London offices.